What is a break-even point?

 The word is frequently used in business, particularly in sales and in the context of investments and other fields.

-Although fixed costs are not included in this example, they should be examined and considered when completing a comprehensive breakeven analysis of the business.
+Although fixed costs are not included in this example, they should be examined and considered when completing a comprehensive breakeven and competitive analysis of the business.

 The Importance of Break-even Point

 A breakeven analysis provides a corporation with a clear understanding of how much revenue must be generated to avoid incurring a loss and develop a good profit.

 Therefore, the results of your break even analysis should assist you in determining the attractiveness of a given opportunity – whether it is investing in a new product, purchasing a new department or business, expanding into new markets, or any combination of these.

 The Benefits of using Break-even Point